(b. 1976, Nizhnekamsk, Tatarstan).

-She has lived in Germany since 2002.
+She lived in Germany from 2002–09 and has lived in Switzerland since 2009.

 SELECT LIST OF WORKS

 Zeremoniell aus Succession (miniature), orchestra (11 winds, 4 French horns, 3 trombones, piano, timpani [+ percussion], 2 percussion, strings), 2006–07